EricssonBroadcastServices/iOSClientPlayer/README.md

 Updating your dependencies is done by running  `carthage update` with the relevant *options*, such as `--use-submodules`, depending on your project setup.
 For more information regarding dependency management with `Carthage` please consult their [documentation](https://github.com/Carthage/Carthage/blob/master/README.md) or run `carthage help`.

 ## Roadmap
+No formalised roadmap has yet been established but an extensive backlog of possible items exist.
+The following represent a *wish list* and is subject to change.

+- [ ] Contract Restrictions
+- [ ] Expanded Event Publishing
+- [ ] tvOS Support
+- [ ] Comprehensive Unit testing

 ## Contributing